-- One long page: BEE Pro will create a PDF document based on the message size (the document will be as long as the email requires it to be, without page breaks)
+- One long page: to create a PDF document based on the message size (the document will be as long as the email requires it to be, without page breaks)

 - US Letter

-With any of the other three settings, you will be asked to pick either a portrait or a landscape layout.
+If you select any of the last three settings, you will be asked to pick either a portrait or a landscape layout.

-Click on Download your file to have BEE Pro prepare the PDF document for you.
+Click on Download your file to get the PDF.